+To

-To the Members of
+The Members

-I have examined the compliance of conditions of Corporate Governance by the company for the year ended on 31st March, 2021, as stipulated in regulations 17 to 27 and clauses (b) to (i) of regulation 46(2) and para C and D of Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations").
+I have examined the compliance of conditions of Corporate Governance by the Company for the year ended on 31st March, 2022, as stipulated in regulations 17 to 27 and clauses (b) to (i) of regulation 46(2) and para C and D of Schedule V of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations").

-The compliance of conditions of Corporate Governance is the responsibility of the management of the company.
+The compliance of conditions of Corporate Governance is the responsibility of the management of the Company.
 My examination was limited to a review of the procedures and implementation thereof, as adopted by the Company for ensuring the compliance of the conditions of the Corporate Governance.
 It is neither an audit nor an expression of opinion on the financial statements of the Company.

-In my opinion and to the best of my information and according to the explanations given to me and the representations made by the management and considering the relaxations granted by the Ministry of Corporate Affairs and Securities and Exchange Board of India warranted due to the spread of the COVID-19 pandemic, I certify that the Company has complied with the conditions of Corporate Governance as stipulated in the Listing Regulations during the year ended on 31st March, 2021.
+In my opinion and to the best of my information and according to the explanations given to me and the representations made by the management, I certify that the Company has complied with the conditions of Corporate Governance as stipulated in the Listing Regulations during the year ended on 31st March, 2022.